Qui Nhon Gia Lai, Vietnam Travel Guide

 Police: 113, Fire: 114, Ambulance: 115.
 Store on phone and as physical copy.
 Keep your country's embassy or consulate contact information handy (located in Hanoi or HCMC).

-If lost or stolen, report to local police immediately for a police report.
+If lost or stolen, immediately report to the local police for a police report.
 Contact your country's embassy or consulate without delay for guidance on obtaining an emergency travel document.